eavilesmejia/_b_JS/README.md

 __.$(document).ready(function(){

-    //Include is used if the library is not in the precompiled library else just intance the object
+    //Include is used if the library is not in the precompiled library
+    //else just intance the object

     _.include('lib/Form', function(){
         var my_form = new Form;